 Patient tissues

 Breast cancer and matched para-cancerous tissues were collected from 66 female patients with breast cancer between August 2016 and August 2019 at The Second Affiliated Hospital of Soochow University.
 All of the tissues were pathologically diagnosed as invasive ductal carcinoma.
-Current research received ethical approval of ethics committee of The Second Affiliated Hospital of Soochow University.
-All subjects involved in this study signed the informed consent.
+Current research received ethical approval from the ethics committee of The Second Affiliated Hospital of Soochow University.
+All subjects involved in this study signed informed consent forms.

 Cell culture.

-Four kinds of cells lines were applied in this study, including three triple-negative breast cancer cell lines (BT549, HS578T and MDA-MB-231) and normal breast cell line (MCF10A).
-Above cell lines were all obtained from Procell Life Science&Technology Co.
-Ltd (Wuhan, Hubei Province, China).
-BT549, HS578T, MDA-MB-231 and MCF-10A were maintained in RPMI 1640 medium and DMEM medium respectively.
-Mediums were all supplemented with 10% fetal bovine serum (FBS, Sigma-Aldrich.
-St Louis, MO, USA) and cultured to confluence in 37 ˚C cell culture incubator with 5% CO2.
+Four kinds of cell lines were applied in this study, including three triple-negative breast cancer cell lines (BT549, HS578T and MDA-MB-231) and a normal breast cell line (MCF10A).
+The above cell lines were all obtained from Procell Life Science & Technology Co.
+(Wuhan, Hubei Province, China).
+BT549, HS578T, MDA-MB-231 and MCF-10A cells were maintained in RPMI 1640 medium and DMEM, respectively.
+The media were all supplemented with 10% fetal bovine serum (FBS, Sigma-Aldrich.
+St Louis, MO, USA) and cultured to confluence in a 37 ˚C cell culture incubator with 5% CO2.

 Plasmids and transfection

-MiR-96-5p mimic/miR-96-5p inhibitor and corresponding control single stranded oligonucleotides (miR-mimic NC/miR-inhibitor-NC) were synthesized by GenePharma (Shanghai, China) and listed in Table 1.
-According to the manufacturer’s instructions, MDA-MB-231 cells (1×106/well) were seeded on 6 well culture-plates and transfected with miR-96-5p mimics (50 nM)/miR-96-5p inhibitor (50 nM) or corresponding control (50 nM) by using Lipofectamine 2000 reagent (Invitrogen, CA, USA) after the cells reached 70-80% confluence.
+MiR-96-5p mimic/miR-96-5p inhibitor and corresponding control single stranded oligonucleotides (miR-mimic NC/miR-inhibitor-NC) were synthesized by GenePharma (Shanghai, China) and are listed in Table 1.
+According to the manufacturer’s instructions, MDA-MB-231 cells (1×106/well) were seeded in 6-well culture plates and transfected with miR-96-5p mimics (50 nM)/miR-96-5p inhibitor (50 nM) or the corresponding control (50 nM) by using Lipofectamine 2000 reagent (Invitrogen, CA, USA) after the cells reached 70-80% confluence.

 Cell migration assessment.

 MDA-MB-231 cells were plated onto 6-well culture plates and grown to 90% confluence.
-The cell monolayers were scratched by micropipette tip and culture in FBS-free media with different treatment (scram, vector, miR-96-5p mimic and miR-96-5p inhibitor).
-Photomicrographs were taken at 0 and 24 hours after scratched (Olympus, Japan).
+The cell monolayers were scratched by micropipette tip and cultured in FBS-free media with different treatments (scram, vector, miR-96-5p mimic and miR-96-5p inhibitor).
+Photomicrographs were taken at 0 and 24 hours after scratching (Olympus, Japan).
 Each wound healing assay was independently repeated three times.

 Migration assay

-Cells migration assay were performed by Transwell migration chambers (8 μm pore size, 24 wells, Corning-Costar, New York, USA).
-In brief, 5x104 cells with different treatment (scram, vector, miR-96-5p mimic and miR-96-5p inhibitor) were suspended in 100 μL of serum-free medium.
-Equal number of cells were added to the upper chamber with serum-free medium.
-The bottom chamber was filled with standard media different treatment.
+Cell migration assays were performed using Transwell migration chambers (8 μm pore size, 24 wells, Corning-Costar, New York, USA).
+In brief, 5x104 cells with different treatments (scram, vector, miR-96-5p mimic and miR-96-5p inhibitor) were suspended in 100 μL of serum-free medium.
+Equal numbers of cells were added to the upper chamber with serum-free medium.
+The bottom chamber was filled with standard media for different treatments.
 Cells were incubated at 37 °C for 24 h.
-Those cells that did not migration through the membrane were removed by swab.
-Then, the membrane was fixed by 4% paraformaldehyde and stained with 0.2 % crystal violet (Solarbio, Beijing, China).
+Cells that did not migrate through the membrane were removed by swab.
+Then, the membrane was fixed with 4% paraformaldehyde and stained with 0.2% crystal violet (Solarbio, Beijing, China).
 The numbers of migrant cells from five random areas of the membrane were counted using light microscopy.
-All of the experiments were biologically repeated more than three times, independently.
+All of the experiments were biologically repeated more than three times independently.

 PCR

-Total RNA in the different groups was all extracted with the Trizol reagent (Invitrogen, Thermo Fisher Scientific, Inc.) as previous studies described13.
-RNA concentration and purity were measured and then cDNAs were synthetized by reverse transcription using oligo(dT) with RNA samples (1 μg) by PrimeScript RT reagent kit (Takara Biotechnology Co., Japan).
-Expression levels of target genes were assessed by real-time PCR (qRT-PCR) using SYBR® Green PCR Master Mix (TaKaRa, Dalian, China) in LightCycler 480II Real-Time PCR System.
-Specific primers for AK3 and GAPDH were designed and purchased from AUGCT Company (Beijing, China) and sequence can be seen in Table 2.
+Total RNA in the different groups was extracted with TRIzol reagent (Invitrogen, Thermo Fisher Scientific, Inc.) as previously described13.
+RNA concentration and purity were measured, and cDNAs were synthetized by reverse transcription using oligo(dT) with RNA samples (1 μg) by PrimeScript RT reagent kit (Takara Biotechnology Co., Japan).
+Expression levels of target genes were assessed by real-time PCR (qRT-PCR) using SYBR® Green PCR Master Mix (TaKaRa, Dalian, China) in a LightCycler 480II Real-Time PCR System.
+Specific primers for AK3 and GAPDH were designed and purchased from AUGCT Company (Beijing, China), and the sequences are shown in Table 2.

-Western-blot
+Western blot analysis